AdobeDocs/analytics.en/help/components/dimensions/mobile-dimensions.md

 >[!NOTE]
 >
->Dimension values labeled `"None"` are non-mobile devices.
+>Dimension items labeled `"None"` are non-mobile devices.
 If you want a report that only includes mobile devices, drag the 'Mobile device' dimension into the segment area of the Workspace canvas.

 * **Mobile audio support**: Determines file formats that the device can play.
 Example values include `"MP3"`, `"AAC"`, and `"MIDI Monophonic"`.
-Values in this dimension are not mutually exclusive; a single hit can attribute to multiple dimension values.
+Values in this dimension are not mutually exclusive; a single hit can attribute to multiple dimension items.
-* **Mobile carrier**: If the user agent contains a carrier-specific device, the carrier is a dimension value.
+* **Mobile carrier**: If the user agent contains a carrier-specific device, the carrier is a dimension item.
 Example values include `"Reliance Jio"`, `"Airtel"`, `"Vodafone"`, and `"Verizon"`.
 * **Mobile color depth**: The color depth of the mobile device, in bits.
 * **Mobile cookie support**: Determines if the mobile device supports cookies.
 This report does not state if the browser accepts cookies.
-Dimension values include `"Supported"`, `"Not supported"`, and `"Unknown"`.
+Dimension items include `"Supported"`, `"Not supported"`, and `"Unknown"`.
 * **Mobile device**: The mobile device that the visitor uses.
 * **Mobile device number**: Determines if the mobile device transmits its number.
-Dimension values include `"Supported"`, `"Not supported"`, and `"Unknown"`.
+Dimension items include `"Supported"`, `"Not supported"`, and `"Unknown"`.
 * **Mobile device type**: The type of mobile device.
 Example values include `"Mobile phone"`, `"Tablet"`, `"Media player"`, and `"Gaming console"`.
 * **Mobile DRM**: The type of DRM the mobile device supports.
 Example values include `"DRM OMA forward"`, `"DRM OMA combined delivery"`, and `"DRM OMA separate delivery"`.
 * **Mobile image support**: The types of images that a mobile devices supports.
 Example values include `"PNG"`, `"JPEG"`, and `"GIF 87"`.
-Values in this dimension are not mutually exclusive; a single hit can attribute to multiple dimension values.
+Values in this dimension are not mutually exclusive; a single hit can attribute to multiple dimension items.
 * **Mobile information services**: The types of news services supported by the device.
 Recent devices typically do not report this information.
 * **Mobile Java VM**: The versions of Java that the device supports.
 * **Mobile mail decoration**: Determines if the device supports Decomail, a feature once popular on Japanese devices.